AndersonCastilloL/capstone-project/content/posts/capstone-project-documentation.md

 ```

-The following script was used to download the data of [Meteo Cat](https://www.meteo.cat) to join and use in the patterns of the availability to the stations:
+The following script was used to download the data from [Meteo Cat](https://www.meteo.cat) and integrate it into the station availability patterns

 ```python
 # CODE TO RETRIEVE DATA FROM THE WEATHER API AND STORE IT IN A CSV FILE